l7mp/learning-go/99-labs/04-immutability/README.md

    ```

    The function will have to perform the following steps:
-   - make a HTTP GET call to the API endpoint `/api/list`
+   - make a HTTP GET call to the API endpoint `/api/list`,
    - return an empty slice and an error if something went wrong or the response status is not HTTP 200,
    - unmarshal the response body (a JSON byte slice) into a value of type `[]api.VersionedKeyValue`,
-   - return an empty slice and an error if something went wrong,
+   - return an empty slice and an error if something went wrong, and
-   - return the unmarshaled value and a nil error.
+   - return the unmarshaled value and a `nil` error.

 5. Finally, implement the `reset` method, which, recall, will remove all key-value pairs from the store:
    ``` go